 TIP #1: TIMING IS EVERYTHING

-Except for our challenging tours, which take riders over mountain passes (some tours in the Alps, Pyrenees, and the Dolomites) and run in June, most of our tours can be done April through October.
+Except for our challenging tours, which take riders over mountain passes (some tours in the Alps, Pyrenees, and the Dolomites) and run from June, most of our tours can be done April through October.
 In some areas, tours can even be done year-round!

 There’s a large surge of people traveling to different places all across Europe from mid-May through mid-September, and this is no surprise.
 The dry season allows everyone to bask in the sunshine and enjoy the views without the hassles of snow and sleet.
 Unfortunately, this demand means a higher cost for airfare.
 Hotels are also usually jammed with reservations and tourist spots often become too cramped for you to truly soak in their charm.

 If your traveling schedule isn’t set in stone, going during the low season might just be the right choice.
 At this point, airlines offer better-discounted fares with great perks; hotel and inns welcome you with their fullest accommodations; and the best part: no masses of tourists to obstruct your sight-seeing.
-While you might not get to enjoy the commonly frequented events in the area, the local festivals are just as beautiful and you get to enjoy the community’s intimacy all to yourself!
+While you might not get to enjoy the most famous events in the area, the local festivals are just as beautiful and you get to enjoy the community’s intimacy all to yourself!

 TIP #2: CHOOSE SELF-GUIDED TOURS